 - Practice.
 To foster the highest standards of the practice of clinical nutrition by all disciplines concerned with the nutritional and metabolic care of patients.

 - Education.
 To promote undergraduate and postgraduate education and training of medical, nursing, dietetic and allied disciplines in the theory and practice of clinical nutrition.

 - Contact with other Societies.
 To promote contact and collaboration with similar and allied societies throughout the world and to facilitate international co-operation in promoting the aims of the society.

 - Political.
 Although the Society will not participate in party politics, it will develop contacts with governments, civil servants and the European Union to foster understanding of nutritional issues and be seen as a source of expert and advice in the field, so that legislation in the field of clinical nutrition shall reflect best practice.
 The Society will also seek funding from such bodies to promote educational, scientific and clinical projects in the field of clinical nutrition and metabolism.

 - Industry.
 The Society will seek collaboration with industry in the interests of the Society´s aims, but will pursue its stated aims impartially and independently.
 There shall be an Industrial Liaison Group composed of members from companies who will liaise at least once a year with the ESPEN Executive Committee.

 - Journals.
-To run and support an official Journals of the Society, that reflect its the activities.
+To run and support an official Journal of the Society, that reflects its activities.

 The Society can carry out any activity it sees fit to reach its objectives and, to this end, it can support or join other associations, societies or groups whose activities are compatible with the Society´s aims.